 The ship hovered, then surged into the sky.
 Leoichan gasped when the sky lost its softness and he could see the stars.

 The stars spun and Leoichan saw the sharp curve of a blue world laid below him like a distant shore.
 And the world was like an island in a black lake, and the clouds were mists that painted the waters.
 He could almost embrace it.
-Was this really where his people lived?
+Did his people really live on this seemingly small orb?
 His labored breathing eased and he felt a quiet warmth steel through his body.
 He envied the gods their heaven.
 Were they here to take him there?

 “Lord, I have tried to be a faithful servant.”

 Oryana knelt beside him and brushed his forehead.
-“You have been more than that,” she whispered and smiled, her eyes glistening bright.
+“You were more than that,” she whispered and smiled, her eyes glistening bright.
 “You were a friend.”

 “I don’t mind dying then,” he tried to say, but the words would not come.
 He stared at the blue world even as life left him.

 The fires of death burned high in the temple that night.